Advertising and Promotion

 A peer-reviewed journal devoted to modern and contemporary art, Art Journal reaches an estimated 35,000 readers: art historians (30 percent), artists (35 percent), institutional readers (20 percent), and curators, conservators, and art administrators (15 percent).
 Art Journal is published quarterly, in the spring, summer, fall, and winter of every year.

 Published online on a continual basis, caa.reviews is the only publication in the United States—in any format—devoted exclusively to reviews of books, exhibitions, and symposia of interest to artists, art historians, and their students.
 The website’s traffic averages 9,000 unique visitors and over 22,000 page views a month.

-Weekly newsletters, CAA News Monday and CAA News are automatically delivered every Monday and Wednesday to all individual and institutional members, and to nonmember subscribers with an interest in the arts, scholarship, advocacy, and the professional advancement of the visual arts.
+CAA News is automatically delivered every Monday and Wednesday to all individual and institutional members, and to nonmember subscribers with an interest in the arts, scholarship, advocacy, and the professional advancement of the visual arts.